 Is Reverse Osmosis (RO) drinking water good or bad for you?

 There are both advantages and disadvantages to installing and/or drinking RO water.
-Areas with high amounts of water issues or areas with very specific contamination are both generally good reasons to think you need a RO system or at least a filtration solution that does more than a standard Brita type carbon filter.
+Areas with high amounts of water issues or areas with very specific contamination are both generally good reasons to think you need a RO system or at least a filtration solution that does more than a typical carbon filter.

 We've broken it down to 5 different reasons why you might want to reconsider getting a RO system: